voeazul/middleware-b2b/docs/en-us/faq/readme.md

 ## 14. What is the Authentication/Token service for and how long does it last per session?

-The Authentication service is responsible for authenticating and identifying the systemic user of the B2B Bus.
+The Authentication service is responsible for authenticating and identifying the systemic user of the B2B Middleware.
-Obtaining the token through the Authentication service is mandatory at the beginning of each B2B bus session, and a token generated for a travel agent must be used until the end of that same agent's session.
+Obtaining the token through the Authentication service is mandatory at the beginning of each B2B Middleware session, and a token generated for a travel agent must be used until the end of that same agent's session.
 The token will expire after 15 minutes of inactivity.
 After this time, it will be necessary to request a new token, otherwise the methods called will return the HTTP status 401: Unauthorized.

 ## 15. What is the validation and Go Live process?

-The validation and go live process is detailed in the link [Process for using the bus in production](/docs/en-us/processo-inicio-producao/readme.md).
+The validation and go live process is detailed in the link [Process for using the Middleware in production](/docs/en-us/start-production-process/readme.md).

 ## 16. What should I do when I get the error: HTTP 409: Conflict, "message": "An agent is already authenticated."